pacoito123/LC_StoreRotationConfig/README.md

 ### Rotation sales

 As of `v2.3.0`, items in the rotating shop can be configured to occasionally go on sale.
-By default, there's a roughly **33% chance** for **1-5** items to go on sale with a discount ranging from **10-50%** and rounded to the nearest ten, but everything is configurable.
+By default, there's a **33% chance** for **1-5** items to go on sale with a discount ranging from **10-50%** and rounded to the nearest ten, but everything is configurable.

 The `saleChance` setting controls the percentage chance for rotating items to go on sale, with the sales system disabling itself completely if set to **0**.
 The number of items that can be on sale at a time can be configured by the `minSaleItems` and `maxSaleItems` settings, and the amount that can be discounted can be configured by the `minDiscount` and `maxDiscount`.
 Whether or not discounts should be rounded to the nearest ten, like the regular store, is determined by the `roundToNearestTen` setting.